chetanreddyn/Autonomous-Surgical-Robot/README.md

 Some pointers:
 - The -a flag is used to specify the arm to teleoperate.
+- Controlling the Jaw: The white button is used to open and close the jaw.
 - When using the phantom omni, make the initial position of the stylus roughly align with the PSM's tool tip from the video stream
 - Always switch off the connection (by pressing the Grey Button) before placing the stylus into the home position (Ink Well) of the Phantom Omni.
 - The `phantom_teleop` script performs the required transformation to ensure the pose of the PSM tool tip with respect to the camera matches that of the stylus with respect to the eyes.
 It also has the logic to process the button clicks into a continuous jaw angle.